Egypt's president expands powers, citing virus outbreak

-The government has waged an unprecedented crackdown on dissent since 2013 when el-Sissi rose to power, and unauthorized protests have been banned for years.
-The amendments also allow military prosecutors to investigate incidents when army officers are tasked with law enforcement or when the president orders it.
+The government has waged an unprecedented crackdown on dissent since 2013, when el-Sissi rose to power, and unauthorized protests have been banned for years.
+The amendments, which el-Sissi signed off on Friday, also allow military prosecutors to investigate incidents when army officers are tasked with law enforcement or when the president orders it.
 The country's chief civilian prosecutor would have the final decision on whether to bring matters to trial.

 The amended law would also allow the president to postpone taxes and utility payments as well as provide economic support for affected sectors.
 Parliament, which is packed with el-Sissi supporters, approved the measure last month.